top of page

 • For girls attending any CMSD high school that would prefer to join an all-girls team, there is Team #9643, Lady VOLTAGE.

-Teams meet regularly after school and on Saturdays at both their host school and at the Great Lakes Science Center.
-For specific information about the meeting times and locations of each team, visit the "On-site Build & Practice Sessions" page in the Season Calendar.
+During the competition season, teams meet regularly after school and on Saturdays at both their host school and the Great Lakes Science Center.
+For specific information about each team's meeting times and locations, visit the "On-site Build & Practice Sessions" page in the Season Calendar.

 Off-season Opportunities